shapedthought/ssh_grab/README.md

 - xlsxwriter
 - PySimpleGUI

+To install these simply enter the following into CMD (python required):

+    pip install paramiko xlsxwriter PySimpleGUI

 ![](images/ssh_grab_011020.png)

 The tools simple to use, simply add all the Linux server IP addresses to a text file, on per-line and select that file in